apache/lucenenet/websites/site/contributing/mailing-lists.md

 ### Developers <small>(dev@lucenenet.apache.org)</small>

 The developers mailing list is used to discuss the technical future of Lucene.Net.
-This mailing list also recieves JIRA items and comments and notifications from github
+This mailing list also recieves comments and notifications from GitHub

 _To subscribe to this mailing lists, send an email to [dev-subscribe@lucenenet.apache.org](mailto:dev-subscribe@lucenenet.apache.org).
 To unsubscribe, send an email to [dev-unsubscribe@lucenenet.apache.org](mailto:dev-unsubscribe@lucenenet.apache.org)._